iterative/dvc.org/content/docs/start/index.md

 ### Data Management

 - **[Data and model versioning]** is the base layer of DVC for large files, datasets, and machine learning models.
-Use a regular Git workflow, but without storing large files in the repo (think "Git for data").
+Use a standard Git workflow, but without storing large files in the repo (think "Git for data").
 Data is stored separately, which allows for efficient sharing.

 - **[Data and model access]** shows how to use data artifacts from outside of